wfei26/DataStructure/README.md

 # DataStructure
-All code assignments of my data structure class
+All coding assignments of my data structure class